 Mount Rainier National Park

-Like to hike?
-Washington has 9,000 miles of trails, and none are quite as beautiful as those on Mount Rainier in August at the peak of the wildflower bloom.
-The park entrance fee is $25 per vehicle, good for seven consecutive days.
+Love to hike?
+Washington has 9,000 miles of trails, and none are quite as beautiful as those on Mount Rainier in late July and early August at the peak of the wildflower bloom.
 For a wildflower-heavy hike that is short and sweet, walk the 1.4-mile Nisqually Vista Loop that leaves right from the Paradise parking lot.
 From a more strenuous and longer hike in this area, try the 6-mile Skyline Trail Loop through meadows bursting with color.
 On the park’s east side out of the Sunrise Visitor Center parking lot is the 2.5-mile Sourdough Ridge Trail, a quick jaunt through Rainier’s alpine splendor.
 For these hikes and many more, check out Day Hiking: Mount Rainier National Park Trails published by The Mountaineers Books.
+The park entrance fee is $30 per vehicle as of 2019, good for seven consecutive days.

 No car?
 Catch the ferry downtown Seattle at Pier 52 across Puget Sound to Bainbridge Island.
 Don’t cat nap during the crossing because you won’t want to miss a minute of the views of the Seattle skyline behind you and the peaks of Olympic mountains in front.
 Once you disembark the boat, walk up the short hill to the charming town of Winslow and spend your lazy summer day eating and window shopping.
-Hit up Blackbird Bakery for morning coffee and a croissant, dine al fresco at Cafe Nola for lunch, then indulge your sweet tooth with fudge at Bon Bon Confections.
+Hit up Blackbird Bakery for morning coffee and a croissant, and later indulge your sweet tooth with fudge at Bon Bon Confections.
+If you’re on the island at dinnertime, don’t miss the amazing “micro seasonal” menu at Hitchcock (reservations recommended).
 Work it all off with a walk along Winslow’s sheltered harbor.

 Want to spend the whole day on a sandy beach?
 Build sandcastles close to home on Jetty Island in Central Puget Sound.
 From downtown Everett, take the free foot ferry to the man-made mass of sand that started as a rocky breakwater for Everett’s waterfront.
 There are no cars here- just two miles of sand, tide pools, buckets and kites.
 Although the ferry ride is free, a boarding pass is required.
 Get your passes at the ferry dock kiosk, first-come, first-served.
 Note: The ferry to Jetty Island only runs for a few summer months, generally July – early September.